keshon/dice-roller/docs/README.md

    - Replace `YOUR_CLIENT_ID_HERE` with your Bot's Client ID from step 1.
 3. The Discord authorization page will open in your browser, allowing you to select a server.
 4. Choose the server where you want to add Dicer Roller and click "Authorize".
-5. If prompted, complete the reCAPTCHA verification.
-6. Grant Dicer Roller the necessary permissions for it to function correctly.
+5. Grant Dicer Roller the necessary permissions for it to function correctly.
-7. Click "Authorize" to add Dicer Roller to your server.

-### Building Dicer Roller
+Once the bot is added, proceed to actual bot building.

+## Building from Sources

 Dicer Roller is written in Go language, allowing it to run on a *server* or as a *local* program.